Advertiser Disclosure

 When choosing from the best small business credit card processing companies, you’ll have a lot of factors to consider.
 We want to offer guidance on the best restaurant payment processing options so you can choose the provider that fits your eatery type and business model.

-But first, here’s why it’s important for restaurants to have a merchant account in the first place.
+But first, let’s discuss why it’s important for restaurants to take credit card payments in the first place.

 Learn More About Our Top Picks